 I had this really weird bug in kwin for half a week.
 When you started resizing windows, all of them would start dancing about the screen.
 There would be little gaps between them and so on.
 And I couldn't figure out why.
 So today I finally tried comparing ( x + width ) and ( right ) of a window.
 Turns out they are always off by one.
 So to the QRect::right() documentation:

 ... now with minimize support.
 KWin tiling has been proceeding forward at a steady rate.
 If you check out the latest revision, you will not only have a pretty stable experience, but will also get a design document for free.
 So orientation is horizontal and vertical, and ratio is how much space the left child gets.
 Using these two properties I expect to be able to do most layouts.
-For now you can use D-BUS calls to actually use tiling pretty well.

 I've been home (Mumbai) this weekend and have been hacking away for the last two days to get Arch running on my external HDD, since I can't stand Mandriva anymore.
 The cool thing about Arch and Pacman is their flexibility.
 Following this guide I was able to install Arch from within my internal hdd arch, and have all the latest packages (including KDE 4.1).
 There was only one problem which wasn't mentioned.